-Governors work hard to manage the budget in a challenging financial climate.
-Overall reserves have increased slightly to £7,548,196.
 Overall the Academy has controlled costs well, although long term staff absence meant the supply budget was overspent in this financial year.
-Annual staff pay rises and increments, including implementation of the national living wage continue to put pressure on the budget overall.
-The proposed implementation of the NFF will improve the income to the academy by about 3% per year from September 2018 onwards for three years.
-This additional funding should allow us to keep pace with rising costs but it will not provide any additional spending flexibility.
+In addition to the above, annual staff pay increments, including implementation of the national living wage continue to put pressure on the budget overall.
+The implementation of the NFF improved the income to the academy by about 2.9% per year from September 2018.